HomeMy WebLinkAbout2013-05-01-REC-min (includes attachments) \OVS MOfN/

 • Plant different, smaller, fast growing trees instead of poplars.
 Take out stone borders.

-• Lynne asked and received positive verificatarea
+• Lynne asked and received positive verification that area is handicapped accessible

-• David stated need to raise funding somehow/someway
+• David stated need to raise funding somehow/someway and not take from funds At least get $

-down to $50,000.
-This might not happen so fast!
+down to $50.000 This might not happen so fast!

-Maaika Tree planted by Nell to honor Horace Besecher's (96 y. young!) many years of volunteering.
+Maaika Tree planted by Nell to honor Horace Besecher's (96 y young!) many years of volunteering.

-February 11 & 12, 2013
+Focus Group Response SummaryAwor February 11 & 12, 2013

 1. What do you believe to be the most essential (of critical importance) services the Town of Lexington